Gear Review: Princeton Tec Vizz Headlamp

-In high-power mode, the 165-lumen LED in the Vizz throws a powerful beam that Princeton Tec claims projects 90 meters, which I don’t doubt; when I backpacked in to the Big Boulder Lakes in Idaho’s White Clouds Mountains after dark, and took a 6.4-mile evening hike from our campsite in the Glacier Peak Wilderness to Image Lake, the beam projected at least 200 feet (60 meters).
-But it also puts out a wider beam in the bright mode than some competitors, illuminating the forest on both sides of the trail—very helpful when hiking or especially running or mountaineering in the dark.
+In high-power mode, the 420-lumen Maxbright LED in the Vizz throws a powerful beam that Princeton Tec claims projects 78 meters (256 feet).
+When I backpacked to the Big Boulder Lakes in Idaho’s White Clouds Mountains after dark, took a 6.4-mile evening hike from our campsite in the Glacier Peak Wilderness to Image Lake, and wore it walking around a meadow campsite in Glacier National Park, the beam projected at least 200 feet (60 meters).

-BUY IT NOW: You can support The Big Outside by purchasing a Princeton Tec Vizz at backcountry.com.
+BUY IT NOW You can support my work on this blog by clicking this link to purchase a Princeton Tec Vizz at nrs.com.

 I spent a lot of time writing this story, so if you enjoyed it, please consider giving it a share using one of the buttons below, and leave a comment or question at the bottom of this story.
 I’d really appreciate it.

 NOTE: I tested gear for Backpacker Magazine for 20 years.
 At The Big Outside, I review only what I consider the best outdoor gear and apparel.
 See categorized menus of all of my gear reviews at The Big Outside.

 Was this review helpful?
 Get full access to ALL stories at The Big Outside.
 Subscribe now and a get free e-guide!